 Clearly I am not experiencing any shortage of ideas to draw from, whether from my journals or in my memory banks, but what is that great idea to potentially make the writing community take notice?

-Some people might say that my “relentlessly cheerful” life has been mostly sunshine, lollipops and rainbows, and frankly I would not entirely disagree with them.
+Some people might say that I have led a “relentlessly cheerful” life and frankly I would not entirely disagree with them.
 However, a lot of that is driven by a positive attitude and a strong hope that things will turn out for the best, or at least they way they are supposed to with a life lesson to accompany them.

-But sunshine, lollipop and rainbow stories are not necessarily the most interesting ones to write about or to read.
+But cheerful stories are not necessarily the most interesting ones to write about or to read.
 Sure, I’m a sucker for a happy ending, but there needs to be tension and stirred emotions along the way in order for the happy ending to seem deserved and a fitting conclusion to a journey.

 At the opposite end of the emotional spectrum, I have experienced moments of deep grief, disappointment, sadness, darkness and despair.
 Who hasn’t at one time or another?
 It is part of being human is it not?